Donearm/cocktails/COCKTAILS.md

 Champagne Flute

 _Muddle strawberries in the flute.
-Shake and fine strain the rest.
+Stir and fine strain the rest.
 Top with Champagne_

 + 3-4 Strawberries